Internet activism: 2016 Presidential Campaign

 The 2016 presidential election changed the digital landscape again.
 Digital media scholars note that the hopes of developing digital literacy post 2008 turned into a fomenting distrust of traditional news media.
 People of all ages and political inclinations gravitated towards social media sources that acted as echo chambers, and online personalities and organizations were held in higher esteem than traditional news sources.

+Digital Activism

+TikTok has emerged as a significant platform for digital activism, particularly among younger users and marginalized communities.
+Scholars note that TikTok's short-form video format enables rapid dissemination of political messages, activist narratives, and calls to action through audiovisual storytelling rather than text-based communication (Zeng, Abidin, & Schäfer, 2021).

+Research on TikTok activism emphasizes its role in facilitating grassroots movements, including Indigenous rights advocacy, racial justice campaigns, and disability activism, by lowering barriers to participation and amplifying voices often underrepresented in traditional media (Bhandari & Bimo, 2022).
+While TikTok's algorithmic structure can shape visibility and engagement, studies argue that the platform enables new forms of participatory political expression that blur the boundaries between cultural production and activism.

 Non-traditional activism

 The Internet has become the catalyst for protests such as Occupy Wall Street and the Arab Spring as those involved have increasingly relied on social media to organize and stay connected.

 In Myanmar, online news paper Freedom News Group has leaked some government corruption and fuel to protests.

 In 2017, the Sleeping Giants cyberactivist group, among others, launched a boycott campaign against controversial, conservative webpage Breitbart News, getting more than 2,000 organizations to remove it from ad buys.

 Corporate activism

 Corporations are also using Internet activist techniques to increase support for their causes.
 According to Christopher Palmeri with BusinessWeek Online, companies launch sites with the intent to positively influence their own public image, to provide negative pressure on competitors, to influence opinion within select groups, and to push for policy changes.

 The clothing manufacturer, American Apparel is an example: The company hosts a website called Legalize LA that advocates immigration reform via blog, online advertising, links to news stories and educational materials.
 Protest groups have responded by posting YouTube videos and establishing a boycott website.

 Corporate methods of information dissemination is labelled "astroturfing", as opposed to "grassroots activism", due to the funding for such movements being largely private.
 More recent examples include the right-wing FreedomWorks.org which organized the "Taxpayer March on Washington" on September 12, 2009, and the Coalition to Protect Patients' Rights, which opposes universal health care in the U.S.